 Moore and Linville

 Rich with history, the towns of Moore and Linville are brimming with country charm.
 Enjoy the free rest stops in Moore and Linville.
-Experience an authentic Aussie pub at Linville and stroll through the art galleries, cafés and boutique craft and gift shops of Moore.

 Somerset Dam and Hazeldean

 A fisherman’s paradise, Lake Somerset is home to Australia’s largest bass.
 Also a redclaw hot spot, there are plenty of picturesque recreational areas with playgrounds, shelters and barbecue facilities so you can cook your catch and enjoy a picnic lunch of fresh fish and redclaw.
 Lake Somerset is an adventure playground for water skiers, wake boarders, jet skiers, tubers and swimmers.
-From beautiful cabins to water front campsites, the range of accommodation options available make Lake Somerset an ideal spot for your next holiday.
+From beautiful cabins to waterfront campsites, the range of accommodation options available make Lake Somerset an ideal spot for your next holiday.

 Toogoolawah

 Step back in time and experience a town where old meets new.
 Sit on the restored canvas chairs at the historic picture theatre and see the latest blockbusters from the comfort of Alexandra Hall.
-View contemporary art at the Somerset Regional Art Gallery – The Condensery which was once the historic Nestlé condensed milk packing shed.
+View contemporary art at The Condensery | Somerset Regional Art Gallery, which was once the historic Nestlé condensed milk packing shed.
 Explore the town’s history at the old railway station museum and watch the town come alive at the monthly railway markets.